Do Go On - 163 - WW2 Badass Audie Murphy

 Try that.

-And then if those options haven't felt and I
+And then if those options haven't failed,

 Right.

-Do I get a free ticket?
+If I type in 10 bums, do I get a free ticket?

 Yes.

-I think I end up paying you,
+I think I end up paying you, which I please don't do that.

 I cannot afford that.

-Well, you should have thought of that
+Well, you should have thought of that before you come.

 That was foolish.